 SSIM applies to all data, but the initial development focus is on business data.

 SSIM takes a bottom up approach to providing standardisation so that raw data categorised by SSIM can be recast or aggregated to suit any desired reporting requirement.
-In this way SSIM applies from a single raw transaction such as the sale of one can of beans all the way through to financial statements or <IR> integrated reports according to the desired accounting standard target, or targets e.g. US GAAP and IFRS, with the whole process fully automated from one end to the other.
+In this way SSIM applies from a single raw transaction such as the sale of one can of beans all the way through to financial statements or <IR> integrated reports and ESG (Environmental Social Governance) reporting according to the desired accounting standard target, or targets e.g. US GAAP and IFRS, with the whole process fully automated from one end to the other.

-SIIM provides semantic information by a flexible data description system based on many directories of facts e.g. countries, currencies, languages, roles etc, with support for multiple human languages and jurisdictions, plus reporting objects structured according to ontologies.
+SSIM provides semantic information by a flexible data description system based on many directories of facts e.g. countries, currencies, languages, roles etc, with support for multiple human languages and jurisdictions, plus reporting objects structured according to ontologies.

 Any single piece of data can be fully described by a single 64 bit (8 byte) number called a SSIM Id or SID.
 SIDs are totally flexible yet efficient for blockchain/database use with their fixed and small size.
 No long or variable length tags are involved at the transaction and data storage levels.